 We learn from our mistakes and that is why understanding and analyzing the shortcomings of our email marketing strategy is important.
 There are a lot of touchpoints that can easily be missed out while sending an email campaign.

-For instance, you didn’t optimize the send time of your emails, your content did not perform well, most of your emails landed in the spam folder or more.
+For instance, you didn’t optimize the send time of your emails, your content did not perform well, and most of your emails landed in the spam folder or more.

 Tracking and analyzing each email campaign can provide you with detailed insights.
 You can use that understanding and incorporate related changes in your next email campaign.

 Now, we can move on to the main part.
 The theory is essential for understanding but practical examples put life into the theory.
 So let’s incorporate some examples to gain insights into writing an engaging email for your campaign.